 To be an effective Christian, one must have zeal for God.
 This zeal is the fire lit by the love of God in our heart.
 Two days ago, the entrance antiphon at Mass from Psalm 105 read: Let the heart that seek the Lord rejoice; turn to the Lord and his strength; constantly seek his face.
 This is also the zeal that impels us to constantly seek the Lord.

 The last two days I couldn't blog because I lost my internet connection.
 At the same time, the house phone went dead and the TV reception was gone.
-We cannot always be prepared for the uncertainties of life, but we can definitely be prepared with God for our life eternal.
+We cannot always be certain about what can happen in this life, but we can be certain about our life eternal with God.